marxn/pupp/README.md

-puppy
+PuppyMDL
 ====
+PuppyMDL stands for 'Puppy for Message Describe Language'.

-Puppy is a protype language which was designed to implement a Message-Driven, Distributed architecture for developers in complicated work from build such a framework.
+PuppyMDL is a protype language which was designed to implement a Message-Driven, Distributed architecture for developers in complicated work from build such a framework.

-Puppy support a set of data types and array/collection prototype, which can help developers implement flexiable, reliable and maintainable programs/services.
+PuppyMDL support a set of data types and array/collection prototype, which can help developers implement flexiable, reliable and maintainable programs/services.